 The Blood Rite

-Once a year, when the holy stars rise over Ramiel, Illyrian warriors coming into full power are stripped of wings, Siphons, magic, weapons, and supplies — and scattered across the mountains with one week to survive and reach the sacred summit.
+Once a year, when the holy stars rise over Ramiel, the Illyrians coming into full power get dropped across the mountains — wings bound, Siphons gone, magic spell-locked, no weapons, no supplies.
+One week to survive and reach the sacred summit.
+That's the whole ask.

 It commemorates Enalius, who held the Pass in an ancient war.
-In ACOSF it becomes the crucible of the Valkyries — and the place a long-standing assumption about who may finish it is finally broken.
+By ACOSF it's the crucible of the Valkyries — and the place a long-standing assumption about who's allowed to finish it finally breaks.
+We will never recover.

 At a glance